Data is released publicly!

 Design of the experimental dataset

-- We have chosen U2OS (osteosarcoma) cells for our major data production work.
+- We chose U2OS (osteosarcoma) cells for our major data production work.

-- We will be testing a subset of the genome as CRISPR knockdowns and another subset (with some overlap) of overexpression (ORF) reagents.
+- We tested a subset of the genome as CRISPR knockdowns and another subset (with some overlap) of overexpression (ORF) reagents.

-- Partners have exchanged ~120,000 compounds and have run 5 replicates of each, performed as 1-2 replicates at 3-5 different sites around the world.
+- Partners exchanged ~120,000 compounds and ran ~5 replicates of each, performed as 1-2 replicates at 3-5 different sites around the world.

 Control sets of reagents

-The JUMP-Cell Painting Consortium aims to develop standards and optimize processes to facilitate the worldwide community using Cell Painting.
-Settling on these standards allows scientists across institutions to align and compare their data.
+The JUMP-Cell Painting Consortium worked to develop standards and optimize processes to facilitate the worldwide community using Cell Painting.
+Settling on these standards will allow scientists across institutions to align and compare their data.

 - JUMP-Target: Lists and 384-well plate maps of 306 compounds and corresponding genetic perturbations, designed to assess connectivity in profiling assays.